eraybasar/pesdk-docs/_guides/html5/v4/introduction/overview.md

 ---

-Our photo editor is a powerhorse.
+Our photo editor is a powerhouse.
 It comes with unmatched performance using WebGL as primary rendering engine, and canvas as fallback.
 All essential photo editing functions are bundled into a beautiful, simple and skinnable UI.
 The editor is easily extensible and customizable via API as described in the following sections.